Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Having someone come and let your doxie out 1 or 2 times per day for a 20 minute walk can make a big difference!

-Catching Them In The Act
+Catching Them in The Act

 If you catch the dog in the act of destroying something in the home (through the window or remotely on a doggie camera), don’t go back inside your home!
-This will reinforce the behavior and they will believe that all they have to do is to destroy something to get you to come back home.
+This will reinforce the behavior, and they will believe that all they have to do is to destroy something to get you to come back home.

 Keeping Occupied